good-repository/Simple-TS-React-Native-App/README.md

 ## Project 💻

- Simple app with a endless Flatlist and single call to API endpoint.
+ Simple app with a endless Flatlist and call to an endpoint.

 ## Instructions 📚